adiacla/documentation/content/administration/install/source.rst

 .. note::
    **The Enterprise git repository does not contain the full Odoo source code**.
 It is only a collection of extra add-ons.
-The main server code is in the Community version.
-Running the Enterprise version actually means running the server from the Community version with the addons-path option set to the folder with the Enterprise version.
-You need to clone both the Community and Enterprise repository to have a working Odoo Enterprise installation.
-See :ref:`setup/install/editions` to get access to the Enterprise repository.
+The main server code is in the Community edition.
+Running the Enterprise version means running the server from the Community version with the `addons-path` option set to the folder with the Enterprise edition.
+It is required to clone both the Community and Enterprise repositories to have a working Odoo Enterprise installation.

-.. _setup/install/source/prepare:
+.. _install/source/prepare:

 Prepare
 -------